k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/03a_task_execution_building_entity_list_on_tasks_LUs.md

 <p><h4>Entity list</p>
 </td>
 <td width="400pxl">
-<p>Run the task on the list of entities, set in the task itself or in the task overridden execution parameters</p>
+<p>Run the task on the list of entities that are set in the task itself or in the task overridden execution parameters</p>
 </td>
 <td width="200pxl">
 <p>All task types</p>